Roblox Avatar Wheel

 Free vs Robux build guide

 After you spin, check this first so the result matches your budget.
-If you are low on Robux, remove high-cost styles in Settings before spinning again.
+If you are low on Robux, remove high-cost avatar types in Settings before spinning again.

 Free or near-free builds